-The purpose of today’s blog is to wish a very Happy Birthday to Michael Lemirande.
+The purpose of today’s blog is to wish a very Happy Birthday to Mike Lemirande.
 Michael “Mike” Lemirande was born on this day in Wisconsin.
 Lemirande was a high school All-American high school football player from Grafton High School in Grafton, Wisconsin.
 He was an outstanding athlete who earned nine-varsity letters in four high school sports.
 However, football was his best and that level of excellence earned him a scholarship from Bo Schembechler in 1978.

 Mike was listed as an Outside Linebacker/Strong Safety on the 1978 Michigan Football Roster.
 At 6’ 4” and 205 pounds, the coaches weren’t exactly sure where he would play.
 If he was fast enough, he could be a “Hammer at Strong Safety, but maybe he would “bulk-up” and become a big-time linebacker.
 So, Lemirande did what a lot of freshman did in Bo’s program, he burned his red-shirt and went to work in the weight room with “Big Mike” Gittleson and his staff.